The Young and the Hopeless: Commercial performance

 The Young and the Hopeless debuted at number seven on the US Billboard 200 with first-week sales of 117,000 copies.
 By August 2003, the album had sold over two million copies, and by October 2004, three million.
 As of 2011, the album had sold over 3.5 million copies in the US and has been certified triple platinum by the Recording Industry Association of America.
 It reached number 18 and 104 on the Billboard 200 year-end charts in 2003 and 2004, respectively.
-Outside of the US, the album peaked at number six in New Zealand, number seven in Sweden, number nine in Australia, number 15 in the UK, number 20 in Austria, number 24 in Japan, number 37 in Germany, number 46 in Switzerland, number 52 in France, and number 57 in the Netherlands.
+Outside of the US, the album peaked at number six in New Zealand, number seven in Sweden, number nine in Australia, number 15 in the UK, number 20 in Austria, number 24 in Japan, number 25 in Canada, number 37 in Germany, number 46 in Switzerland, number 52 in France, and number 57 in the Netherlands.
 It was certified gold in France by the Syndicat National de l'Édition Phonographique (SNEP), in Japan by Recording Industry Association of Japan (RIAJ), and in Sweden by Grammofonleverantörernas förening (GFL).
-It was also certified platinum by the Australian Recording Industry Association (ARIA) and by the British Phonographic Industry (BPI), as well as and double platinum by Music Canada (MC).
+It was also certified platinum by the Australian Recording Industry Association (ARIA) and by the British Phonographic Industry (BPI) and the Recorded Music NZ (RMNZ), as well as and double platinum by Music Canada (MC).
 The album's singles lifted the band from modern rock to top 40 radio stations as "Lifestyles of the Rich & Famous", "Girls & Boys", and "The Anthem" crossed over.
 Each track found success due to being played on Total Request Live.